bernardogoltz/drawing-app/README.md

 # Drawing App

 ## Motivation to build this project
-Me and my friends used to talk nearly every nights on "discord", to talk between Us how the week is going and how boring is going the college semester.
-And in some days, when we are share our screen to each other, the necessity of draw something simple and  minimalist app comes up, just black on white.
-Motivated by this necessity, and considering that I'm learning some front-end skills, there is: I dedice  to create this <strong>Drawining App</strong> and started my studies.
+Me and my friends talk to each other nearly every night on "Discord" about how the week is going and how much we want the college semester to be over.
+And some days, when we want to share an idea, the necessity of an app to draw something simple and minimalist comes up.
+Motivated by this demand, and the fact that I'm learning some front-end skills, I decided  to create this <strong>Drawing App</strong> and started my studies.

 ![imagem(1)](https://user-images.githubusercontent.com/78585520/151468714-11435194-a521-4386-bc9b-a91138ba3f69.jpg)